cloud-computing-utec/final-project/README.md

-# Yape Code Challenge: Done :frog:
+# Cloud Computing Final Project

 Following all the requirements given by Yape, this project was developed with